 how images are integrated and handled.

-Design and formatting can transform the pages of your manuscript into a book that looks fabulous and is easy to read.
+Interior Design and formatting can transform the pages of your manuscript into a book that looks fabulous and is easy to read.

 Both of these book niches can be amazing works of art … unfortunately they can also be incredibly boring and even worse, a scrambled dog’s breakfast.

-The design and layout in both cookbooks and children’s books are what SELLS the books and what keeps the audience buying.
+The design and layout in both cookbooks and children’s books are what SELLS the books and what keeps your audience buying.
 I have several cookbooks that I apparently purchased just because they were so beautiful.
 A book on cheesecake comes to mind.
 I have never baked one recipe from the book, yet I take it out again and again to drool over the photos and the recipes and dream about the cheesecakes I “could” make.

 Likewise, children can spend hours looking at the same books over and over again.
 My neighbor’s little boy has memorized about ten of his favorite books.
 When I babysit, he “reads” me the stories pointing at the words and explaining the illustrations to me.
 Which authors do you think his mom keeps buying more of?